 How do you support an organization’s growth, pass emergency legislation that saves 10 charter schools, and keep families and advocates engaged over a multi-year campaign despite stiff opposition?

-When a shock Supreme Court Ruling found Washington State’s charter public schools unconstitutional a mere weeks after the first schools opened their doors in 2015, RALLY was called on to develop and manage a legislative advocacy campaign that forced legislators, especially Democrats, to choose between being held responsible for closing racially and economically diverse public schools or standing up for public school students and families.
+When a shocking Supreme Court Ruling found Washington State’s charter public schools unconstitutional a mere weeks after the first schools opened their doors in 2015, RALLY was called on to develop and manage a legislative advocacy campaign that forced legislators, especially Democrats, to choose between being held responsible for closing racially and economically diverse public schools or standing up for public school students and families.
 And the campaign had to have legs.
 Advocates knew that the issue would come back again in the form of another Supreme Court challenge and the framework would have to continue to resonate.

 Washington’s public charter school families won – again and again.
 In the fall of 2018, the state Supreme Court upheld the states’ strong new charter law, ending an odyssey that began with passing a new law and saw families call on Washington leaders over and over to stand up for their kids.